 - Anything German from before 1918, it must be fascinating to see what they were saying about Britain and France.
 I’ll worry about being able to read it even later!

 - Odd issues of other foreign things old and new.
 I have single issues of Spirou and Je Bouquine I bought while passing through France, as well as a couple of issues of Condorito, from Chile via Columbia!

 How much are these comics I just found worth?

-If they’re Number 1 of The Beano or The Dandy (and not modern reprints (hint: they are modern reprints)): £5,000.
+If they’re Number 1 of The Beano or The Dandy (if they’re not modern reprints (hint: they are modern reprints)): £7,000.

 If they’re early Beano or Dandy annuals: £1000 – 2000.

 If they’re early issues of The Beano or The Dandy: £100 – 500.

 If they’re early issues of Eagle: £10 – 50.

 If they’re early Eagle annuals / The rarer Radio Fun annual 1950 / Pre or during WW2 annuals in very good condition: £50 – 75.